 - Health and wellness: Many BCYF programs focus on active living for all ages.
 Dance, basketball, active play, and group exercise are all strong programs at this location.
 BCYF designs their programs in alignment with their ACES framework (Arts, Community and Civic Engagement, Education and Sports, Recreation and Fitness).
 The artwork should reflect or engage this existing culture of wellness and physical activity.

-The City has identified several potential sites for the artwork and ultimately decided on the central hallway upper walls.
+The City explored several potential sites for the artwork and ultimately decided on the central hallway upper walls.

 About the artist: Destiny Palmer